 Today, the World Beard and Moustache Association is the official governing body of the event.
 It oversees the beard and mustache competition, sets the rules, votes on adding new categories, and works alongside local beard clubs when it comes to organizing the actual event.

-The event features three categories of competition: moustache, partial beard and full beard.
-Each category is divided into sub-categories of specific styles:
+Typically, the event features three categories of competition: mustache, partial beard, and full beard.
+Each category is divided into sub-categories of specific mustache and beard styles.

-Moustache– Natural, Dali, English, Imperial, Hungarian and Moustache Freestyle.
+Subcategories: Natural, Dali, English, Imperial, Hungarian and Freestyle Moustache.

-Each subcategory has very specific criteria that must be adhered to in order to qualify to compete.
-Judges have rulers on hand at the event to ensure that all moustaches and beards meet the length and placement requirements for each category.
+Each subcategory has very specific criteria that entrants must adhere to in order to qualify to compete.
+Judges have rulers on hand at the event to ensure that all mustaches and beards meet the length and placement requirements for each category.
 Every participant must conform to the specifications for his particular style category and subcategory.

 The exception to this is the freestyle subcategory for each main category, although even those have some rules.
 For instance, in the Freestyle Moustache category, all hair growing from more than 1.5 cm past the corner of the mouth must be shaved.